keithn/vsvimguide/README.md

 Vims power comes from chaining combinations together, and while much of vim is well documented it is often hard to learn effective combo!

-This guide ( currently ) assumes VsVim doesn't bind to any of the modifier keys ( like ctrl ) which leaves Resharpers bindings as default
+This guide ( currently ) assumes VsVim doesn't bind to any of the modifier keys ( like ctrl ) which leaves Resharpers and visual studio bindings as default.
+This is due to resharper having an awful lot of functionality bound to lots of different key combinations that rather than working out remapping to vim combinations I've tried to leave resharper pretty standard.
+This does mean certain Vim functionality is unavailble, however some of the more useful things are overcome through a custom .vsvimrc

 If there are any editing scenarios in relation to C# coding not covered raise an issue, or, if you have a scenario you think would be good for the guide, raise a PR https://github.com/keithn/vsvimguide.git

 # Setup

-This is largely down to personal preference, but by default, some things make things slightly tricky to deal with
+This is largely down to personal preference, but by default, some things make things slightly tricky to deal with.

 ## Escape Key